Jean Rochefort: Life and career

 Rochefort was born on 29 April 1930 in Paris, France, to Breton parents.
+Jean Rochefort was not born in Dinan, but his parents were living there.
 He was educated at the Lycée Pierre Corneille in Rouen.

 Rochefort was nineteen years old when he entered the Centre d'Art Dramatique de la rue Blanche.
 Later he joined the Conservatoire National.
 After completing his national service in 1953, he worked with the Compagnie Grenier Hussenot as a theatre actor for seven years.
-There he was noticed for his ability to play both drama and comedy.
+There he was noted for his ability to play both drama and comedy.
 He then became a television and cinema actor, and also worked as director.

 After some supporting roles in Cartouche, Captain Fracasse and in Marvelous Angelique, Rochefort played his first big role with Annie Girardot as his wife and Claude Jade as his daughter in Hearth Fires in 1972.
 In this drama, he starred as a man who leaves his family for ten years before returning.
-In this film he played with 41 years a family father of adult children (the young Claude Jade was already 23).
-To appear older, he grew a moustache, his trademark, which he had removed only once in 1996 for Ridicule.
+In this film he played at 41 years old a father of adult children (the young Claude Jade was already 23).
+To appear older, he grew a moustache, his trademark, which he later removed only once, in 1996 for Ridicule.

-Four years after Hearth Fires he was the leading star of the midlife crisis comedy An Elephant Can Be Extremely Deceptive as a man who risks his married life with Danièle Delorme for an affair with Anny Duperey.
-Thanks to the success of this film, Rochefort achieved big popularity.
-In 1972, he starred opposite Pierre Richard as Chief of Counter-Espionage Louis Toulouse in the Yves Robert comedy Le Grand Blond avec une chaussure noire, a role he reprised in the 1974 sequel Le Retour du grand blond, also directed by Robert.
+Four years after Hearth Fires he was the leading star of the midlife crisis comedy Pardon Mon Affaire as a man who risks his married life with Danièle Delorme for an affair with Anny Duperey.
+Thanks to the success of this film, Rochefort became very popular.
+In 1972, he starred opposite Pierre Richard as Chief of Counter-Espionage, Louis Toulouse, in the Yves Robert comedy Le Grand Blond avec une chaussure noire, a role he reprised in the 1974 sequel Le Retour du grand blond, also directed by Robert.
 In 1998, he starred as "Fernand de Morcerf" opposite Gerard Depardieu in the mini-series Le Comte de Monte Cristo.

-In his thirties during the shooting of Cartouche, he discovered his passion for horses and equestrianism.
-He was a horse breeder since then and owned Le Haras de Villequoy.
-His passion led him to become a horse consultant for French television in 2004.
-He won two César Awards: in 1976, Best Supporting Actor for Que la fête commence; and in 1978, Best Actor for Le Crabe-tambour.

 In the eighties, he became the narrator of the French version of Welcome to Pooh Corner, replacing Laurie Main.
 This made him popular with children at the time and Disney hired him to record several audio versions of their classic movies.
 In the 1990s, he returned to comedy with Les Grands Ducs where he played alongside two other actors of his generation with a similar career, Philippe Noiret and Jean-Pierre Marielle.